raysubham/Nomad-Travels/README.md

 ### Frontend Tech

-- [React Js] as the main UI library.
+- [reactjs] as the main UI library.
-- [Ant Design] as the CSS component library to create visually-appealing UI.
+- [ant-design] as the CSS component library to create visually-appealing UI.
-- [Apollo Client] for fetching GraphQL query & mutating data from and to the server.
+- [apollo-client] for fetching GraphQL query & mutating data from and to the server.

 ### Backend Tech

-- [Express Js] framework on top of the [Node Js] runtime.
+- [expressjs] framework on top of the nodejs] runtime.
-- [Apollo Server] for serving data to the client.
+- [apollo-server] for serving data to the client.
-- [MongoDB Atlas] for the database.It's free and awesome.
+- [mongodb-atlas] for the database.It's free and awesome.
-- [Cloudinary] for storing all the image files.
+- [cloudinary] for storing all the image files.
-- [Google Oauth 2.0] for authenticating users.
+- [google-oauth-2.0] for authenticating users.
-- [Google Geocoding API] for resolving addressses of the listings.
+- [google-geocoding-api] for resolving addressses of the listings.

 ### Deployment

-I had initially planned to deploy this using [Docker] on a EC2 instance.But later changed my mind to [Heroku].
-Btw the code includes the Dockerfile.
+I had initially planned to deploy this using [docker] on a EC2 instance.But later changed my mind to [heroku].
+Btw the code includes the Dockerfile if you plan to do.

 ## Getting Started